 Chenxin Li

 I am a Ph.D. student at The Chinese University of Hong Kong (CUHK), advised by Prof. Yixuan Yuan.
 I received M. Eng degree from Xiamen University, advised by Prof. Xinghao Ding and Prof. Yue Huang.
-Prior to that, I earned the B. Eng degree from the Department of Information Enigneering, Xiamen University.
+Prior to that, I earned the B. Eng degree from Xiamen University.

 profile photo